 Changes were minor on 1955 Ford trucks, most notably a revised grille and new exterior trim pieces.
 Power brakes became optional, as did a new custom cab truck option, featuring chrome "Custom Cab" door emblems.
 Engine choices remained the same as the previous year.

 The model year 1955 saw an industry-wide switch to tubeless tires.
 Although Ford truck sales were the highest since 1929, they were still second in sales behind rival Chevrolet.

 1956 Ford F100

-In an effort to match the sales of the new Chevy Task Force Pickups that had debuted last year, Ford's F-Series trucks were revamped for the 1956 model year.
+In an effort to match the sales of the new Chevy Task Force Pickups that had debuted in 1955, F-Series trucks were revamped for the 1956 model year.
 Along with a new grille, the most noticeable change was the "Full Wrap" windshield, which extended over to the door posts, increasing the field of vision.
-A "Full Wrap" window was also available for the rear window, and today is one of the most sought-after options.
-6,200 F100's came equipped with the larger rear window.

-Other changes for 1956 included a switch from 6 to 12 volt electrical systems.
-Vacuum-style windshield wipers were discontinued in favor of the more reliable electric-motor wipers.
-Inside, a restyled dashboard improved driver's visibility.
+The 1956 F-100 featured a restyled dashboard designed to improve driver's visibility.
 Also new was Ford's "Lifeguard Steering Wheel", whose deep-dish design put a greater distance between the center hub and driver's chest.
 Other safety items included new door latches and optional seat belts.
-The 223-cid six-cylinder became the standard engine.
-Over 137,000 F100s were produced in 1956, the last year of fat-fendered Ford trucks.